brikis98/yevgeniy-brikman-homepage/_posts/2021-03-30-getting-to-yes.md

 date: "2021-03-30"
 ---

 I can see why this book is so famous.
 It's one of those rare business books that has no filler material: it's concise, to the point, and stuffed full of powerful ideas and insights.
-Well worth reading for anyone, as negotiation skills are useful in all aspects of life, and not just business: e.g., buying a house, getting a better job offer, convincing your kids to do something, etc all require negotiation.
+Well worth reading for anyone, as negotiation skills are useful in all aspects of life, and not just business: e.g., buying a house, getting a better job offer, convincing your kids to do something, etc. all require negotiation.

 Some key insights I got from this book: